a-sohail/SpaceShooter/README.md

 # SpaceShooter

 A 2-player spaceshooter game where players will need to dodge/destroy asteroids while simulatenously fighting against each other.
+Use the mouse-cursor to move around asteroids, left-ctrl to shoot and WASD to tilt/move around.

 The game is hosted on a LAN server because I didn't want to pay for multiplayer hosting :)

 You can play by downloading the SpaceShooter folder and running the Game.exe in the Builds folder.
 One person should host a game, initialize broadcasting and then start broadcasting.

 <p align="center">